Pet neutering in Claygate

 Neutering, or de-sexing, is a surgical procedure performed under general anaesthesia.
 In female pets, the procedure is also called “spaying” and involves removing the ovaries and the uterus (or the ovaries only in ‘keyhole’ techniques).
 In male pets, the procedure is also called “castration” and is the removal of the testicles.

-At Claygate Vets, we believe that pet neutering is the most responsible action you can take as a pet owner if you are not going to breed from your pet.
+If you are not planning on breeding, pet neutering is the most responsible action you can take as a pet owner.
 Here’s why:

-- It can stop some undesirable behaviours such as marking and urinating indoors, wandering off in search of a mate, and sexual aggression.
+- It can stop/reduce some undesirable behaviours such as marking and urinating indoors, wandering off in search of a mate, and sexual aggression.

 Keyhole spays for female dogs